High-Tech 'RoboGlove' Saves Major League Hands

-"They didn't have batting gloves in my day," he says.
+"They didn't have batting gloves in my day," he said.
 "They used golf gloves."

 Given the high volume of hand injuries and the difficulty of coming back from them, it was inevitable someone had to come up with some real protection.

-"I helped the designers to understand the feel of the glove and how the hands are articulated,'' Smith says.
+"I helped the designers to understand the feel of the glove and how the hands are articulated,'' Smith said.
 "They did outstanding job of re-designing protection."

 Smith, a switch hitter, ensured the designers could come up with a standardized glove for hitters working both sides of the plate.
 A combination of big leaguers, minor leaguers, college and high school players and former players who are now coaches tested the prototypes.

 "The additional weight of the glove that I thought would be a concern was irrelevant.
-You feel the sting, but there are no broken bones," Smith says.
+You feel the sting, but there are no broken bones," Smith said.
 "You can continue to play."